-Presidents are only human.
-They make mistakes.
-No, I’m not talking about Barack Obama’s broken promise to let everyone keep their existing health plan, or his broken promise to stay out of Iraq.
-I’m talking about John Kennedy, and how he misread history, unintentionally insulted the State of Virginia, and was compelled to make amends.
+Presidents are only human, so they make mistakes.
+No, I’m not talking about Donald Trump’s claim that Colorado borders Mexico, or George Bush’s decision to invade the wrong country after 9/11.
+I’m talking about John Kennedy, and how he misread history, unintentionally insulted the state of Virginia and was compelled to make amends.

-The story begins on Wednesday December 4, 1619.
-That’s the day 38 English settlers from the London Company, navigated their ship down the James River and onto Berkeley Hundred (Harrison’s Landing), in what is now Charles City, Virginia, just 20 miles upstream from Jamestown, which had been settled twelve years prior.
-The landing party was led by Captain John Woodlief, who, as prescribed in the company charter, ordered a day of Thanksgiving to be observed upon their arrival, and every December 4 thereafter.
+The story began on Wednesday, Dec.
+4, 1619.
+That’s the day 38 English settlers from the London Company, navigated their ship down the James River and onto Berkeley Hundred (Harrison’s Landing), in what is now Charles City, Virginia, just 20 miles upstream from Jamestown, Virginia, which had been settled 12 years before.
+The landing party was led by Captain John Woodlief, who, as prescribed in the company charter, ordered a day of Thanksgiving to be observed upon their arrival, and every Dec.
+4 thereafter.

 Over time, Berkeley became known for its historic firsts.
 The first bourbon whiskey was made there in 1621 (by a preacher no less).
 “Taps” was played for the first time while the Union army was encamped at Berkeley in 1862.
 And, of course, it was the site of America’s first Thanksgiving.
-More on that in a moment.
+But more on that in a moment…

-In 1907 Berkeley was purchased by John Jamieson who had served as a Union drummer boy during the army’s encampment at the plantation.
+In 1907 Berkeley was purchased by John Jamieson, who had served as a Union drummer boy during the army’s encampment at the plantation.
 Ownership later fell to his son (and my friend) Malcolm, who passed away in 1997.
-Mac loved Berkeley and was aggressive in marketing the historic site, including through the use of promotional videos and commercials that I helped to produce.
-He invited the public to tour the house and grounds, sold Berkeley boxwoods and bourbon, and held an annual Thanksgiving pageant that attracted tourists from across the country.
+Mac loved Berkeley and was aggressive in marketing the historic site, including through the use of promotional videos and commercials, which I helped to produce.
+He invited the public to tour the house and grounds, sold Berkeley boxwoods and bourbon, and held an annual Thanksgiving pageant which attracted tourists from across the country.
 But the celebration wasn’t always widely recognized.

 One hundred years after his father beat the Yankee drums at Berkeley, Mac was upset by something another Yankee did.
 In the fall of 1962, President Kennedy issued his yearly Thanksgiving Proclamation in which he recognized his home state of Massachusetts as the site of America’s first Thanksgiving.
-And so, on November 9th of that year, Virginia State Senator John Wicker was prompted by Mac to write to the President and point out Kennedy’s faux pas.
+And so, on Nov.
+9 of that year, Virginia state Sen. John Wicker was prompted by Mac to write to the president, and point out Kennedy’s faux pas.
 In his telegram, Wicker referenced historical records about Berkeley’s celebration, which took place one full year before the Pilgrims landed at Plymouth in 1620.